 Serving as caregiver for an older adult with dementia includes many benefits – the experience of contentment and fulfillment in knowing you are making the individual’s life as secure and comfortable as possible, the pleasure of seeing his or her happiness at a well-liked activity, the warmth of reminiscing together.
 And yet, it’s also one of the most complex responsibilities any of us can manage.

-The Kansas City senior care team at Enhanced Home Care works with families in sharing education and hands-on, specialized help and support with dementia care, and recommends the strategies below to deal with some of the more challenging facets of caring for a senior with dementia:
+Enhanced Home Care, providers of the trusted dementia care Overland Park seniors need, works with families in sharing education and hands-on, specialized help and support with dementia care, and recommends the strategies below to deal with some of the more challenging facets of caring for a senior with dementia:

 Wandering can occur for a wide range of reasons: feelings of boredom, anxiety, pain, depression, confusion, the need to use the restroom, and others.
 Attempting to discern the root cause for your senior loved one’s wandering is important.
 For example, a bored senior with dementia could be redirected to a favorite activity or reminiscing over photo albums.
 If pain is suspected, be sure to check in with the senior’s physician for assistance.
 Keep doors locked to ensure the senior does not wander away from home, and always make sure he/she is wearing some kind of identification at all times just in case a wandering episode should arise.